Skip to content

 Why this matters:

 • Deal-based lists are the most flexible.
 A single person can be linked to multiple deals, making them ideal for pipelines where the same contact may appear in different contexts.
-You can also mix people and companies in the same list.

 • Person-based lists are one record per individual.
 Better for tracking people directly, like candidates.